 This is certainly critical for Ex d certification

-where the flameproof concept is incompatible with Dust.
+where the flameproof flamepath concept is fundamentally incompatible with Dust.

-Should you require advice regarding existing hydrid zones and compliance please contact me.
+Should you require advice regarding existing hydrid zones and compliance please contact us.